-Mineral Property Taxes: Support legislation and/or regulations that will establish the fair market value for oil, natural gas, and oil and natural gas equipment for taxation purposes.
+Mineral Property Taxes: Support legislation and/or regulations that will establish the fair market value for oil,

-Property Tax - Public Service Property: Support a reduction in the ad valorem tax on property acquired by public service entities after deregulation of those companies has been implemented.
+Property Tax-Public Service Property: Support a reduction in the ad valorem tax on property acquired by public service entities after deregulation of those companies has been implemented.
 Any revised system of public service property taxation should not result in a shifting of the property tax burden from regulated to non-regulated businesses.